verifyas/contract/README.md

 # Getting Started

+To get started with the project, follow the below instructions:
  1. Download or clone the repository.
  2. Navigate into the root directory of the project.
  3. Run the command 'npm install'

 ## Testing

+To test the smart contracts, follow the below instructions:
+ 1. Open a command prompt/terminal and navigate into the root directory of the project.
+ 2. Run the command 'truffle develop'.
+This sets up a local ganache-cli test server equipped with a copy of the Ethereum blockchain for you to run on.
+It also creates ten test Ethereum accounts, each with 100 test Ether.
+Their addresses and private keys will be listed after you run the command.
+You can plug those into the 'deploy_contract' migration file in the 'migrations' folder.
+Do not end the test server - keep it running.
-To test the smart contracts, run the command 'truffle test' from the root directory of the project.
+ 3. Open a DIFFERENT command prompt/terminal and navigate into the root directory of the project.
+It is important that you keep the other command prompt/terminal running.
+ 4. Run the command 'truffle test'.
 This does three things:
    1. Compiles the smart contracts.
    2. Runs the migrations to deploy the contracts to the network.
 For testing purposes, we'll use a test network, in this case testrpc.
 Running on the main Ethereum network would be very slow and expensive.
    3. Runs the tests against the smart contracts deployed on the network.